Anti-war protests in Russia (2022–present): War censorship and fake news laws

 That same week, Russian telecom regulator Roskomnadzor restricted access to social media websites Facebook and Twitter, as well as a number of international news organisations, including the BBC, German public broadcaster Deutsche Welle, American broadcasters Voice of America and Radio Free Europe/Radio Liberty, Ukrainian newspaper Svoboda, and Latvian news website Meduza.
 A number of other international news organisations suspended operations in Russia due to potential threats to their journalists, including ABC, Bloomberg News, CBC/Radio-Canada, CBS News, and CNN, with Bloomberg editor-in-chief John Micklethwait stating that "the change to the criminal code, which seems designed to turn any independent reporter into a criminal purely by association, makes it impossible to continue any semblance of normal journalism inside the country."
 On 6 March, Roskomnadzor restricted access to Mediazona, demanding that the website close itself down.
 Mediazona defiantly promised to continue, providing tips to evade censorship.
 On 11 March, Roskomnadzor blocked the websites of Amnesty International as well as that of Russian election monitoring group Golos.

 According to the news website Agentstvo, over 150 journalists left Russia by 7 March since Putin signed the bill into law.
 Reporters Without Borders has called the law "the final blow [that] completed the destruction of Russia's independent media."

 On 16 March, Russian socialite and food blogger Veronika Belotserkovskaya became the first individual charged under Russia's new "false information" law.
 On 22 March, Russian journalist Alexander Nevzorov was charged after he published information that Russian forces had shelled a maternity hospital in Mariupol; he later fled Russia where he received Ukrainian citizenship and was sentenced to arrest in absentia after a court said his posts contained "deliberately false" information.
 On 25 March, Russian journalist Izabella Yevloyeva was charged under the "fakes law" after sharing a post on social media that described the "Z" symbol as being "synonymous with aggression, death, pain and shameless manipulation".

 Sergei Klokov, a Moscow policeman with Ukrainian roots, who is originally from Bucha, Kyiv Oblast, was arrested after he told colleagues what he had heard from his father and Ukrainian family friends about the Russian invasion.

 According to OVD-Info, over 400 people were detained or fined by April under the laws prohibiting "fake" information about the military.
-The use of fake messages was claimed to have been used by Russian authorities by at least one Russian anti-war protestor.
+The use of fake messages was claimed to have been used by Russian authorities by at least one Russian anti-war protester.
 He claimed that shortly after he was released from detention strange anti-war messages appeared on his phone, and had feared the messages were an attempt to incriminate him before he could leave the country.